tuffnerdstuff/hauk-snitch/README.md

 ```

 ### Hauk
 The Hauk client you want your location forwarded to.
 Each Hauk session will expire after `duration` seconds and the Hauk frontend will refresh locations every `interval` seconds.
+If you are using authentication for your Hauk instance, then you also have to set `user` and `password` accordingly.
 ```
 [hauk]
 host = "hauk.example.com"